The Current Status of Crypto Adoption in Ecuador

 Ecuador’s cryptocurrency regulation was developed by the Organic Monetary and Financial Code, which helps the government distinguish between the legality of trading in cryptocurrencies and the outright prohibition of their use as a means of payment.

 This means any transaction related to cryptocurrencies is strictly blocked in the formal banking system.
-Ecuadorian financial entities cannot perform any type of transaction using cryptocurrencies, and the financial system has also taken severe measures regarding this prohibition.
+Ecuadorian financial entities are prohibited from performing any type of transaction using cryptocurrencies, and the financial system has taken severe measures to enforce this prohibition.

 It is illegal to distribute or make use of any currency that has not been issued and approved by the Central Bank of Ecuador.

-In spite of the enactment of laws forbidding using such digital currencies as a means of payment, the buying and selling of these currencies is still permitted in Ecuador.
+In spite of the enactment of laws forbidding the use of such digital currencies as a means of payment, the buying and selling of these currencies is still permitted in Ecuador.

 Most experts believe that the ban on the use of cryptocurrency in Ecuador is simply part of the policy of the authorities to keep the US dollar as the only currency.
 Years later, Ecuador’s cryptocurrency stance reflects the country’s delicate balancing in handling the potential risks and ensuing disruptions brought about by virtual currency, and here’s why.